Share your knowledge, skills, and passion with the next generation of nursing professionals.

 The RN-BSN AIM Track is for registered nurses who hold a hospital diploma or associate degree in nursing and would like to obtain their bachelor’s degree while working toward their MSN.
 With this accelerated program of study, you can earn both your bachelor’s and your master’s degrees in less time and at a lower cost than earning each degree separately.
 You will enroll at the bachelor’s level and will take both bachelor’s- and master’s-level courses and then apply for admission to Walden’s MSN program following completion of undergraduate requirements.

 If you already hold a Bachelor of Science in Nursing (BSN), see the BSN Track.

 Students may be able to transfer up to 135 credits.
 At least 45 credits must be completed at Walden.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 844-768-0443.
+For a personalized estimate of your time to completion, call an enrollment specialist at 844-768-0443.